 When we moved to the farm I was excited and our first planting season we started with six jalapeno plants.
 They were in a nice little row right in the sunlight.
 We had jalapenos growing out of our ears; we couldn’t even give them away.

 This is when we discovered that one plant was adequate for fresh harvesting and preserving for later.
-The point here is a little bit of jalapeno goes along way.

 Tips for Growing Jalapenos